WebDevStudios/puppeteer-screenshots/README.md

 ## Usage

 1. Open `src/config.js`
-2. Add webpages along with a name and url:
+2. Add the name and url of webpages you want Puppeteer to screenshot:

 ```js
 // src/config.js